-Enables commands to be run at failover from master to slave appliance if configured.
+- Enables commands to be run at failover from master to slave appliance if configured.
 This includes Amazon CLI tools commands.
-For more information of the various CLI commands available please refer to this AWS link

-Please refer to page 48 for more details on configuring 2 appliances in a master/slave HA configuration
+For more information of the various CLI commands available please click here - Please refer to page 45 for more details on configuring 2 appliances in a master/slave HA configuration